Miss Universe Croatia 2019

-Miss Universe Croatia 2019 the 20th edition of Miss Universe Croatia pageant held on April 27, 2019, in Zagreb.
+Miss Universe Croatia 2019 was the 20th edition of Miss Universe Croatia pageant held on April 27, 2019, in Zagreb.
 18 contestants around Croatia competed for the prestigious crown.
 Mia Pojatina of Nova Gradiška crowned Mia Rkman of Korčula at the end of the event.

-She represented Croatia at Miss Universe 2019 pageant and placed in the Top 20.
+Mia Rkman represented Croatia at Miss Universe 2019 pageant and placed in the Top 20.

 Delegates

 18 contestants competed for the title.